ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ---

-Four bags of porridge contain one-fifth of a bag of wheat bran.
+One quarter of the bags contains one fifth of a bag of wheat bran.
 So the proportion of wheat bran in the porridge is `1/20`, that is 5%.
 :::